UPDATED February 13th, 2021!

 Every Sunday at 10:00 AM the Divine Liturgy will be livestreamed from the parish FaceBook page -- please tune in from home!

-Any service on the calendar that is held outdoors is open for in-person worship!
+All services on the calendar are open for in-person worship!
 Masks and social distancing are still required.

 ***As of November 29th, San Mateo County is on the Purple Tier.
-This means that indoor services will be Live Stream ONLY***
+This means that indoor services will be first come, first served (up to 25 percent capacity, or 59 people)***

 Fr.
-Andrew is putting together reader's vespers every day so that anyone can pray at home.
+Andrew is putting together reader's vespers every day until mid–March so that anyone can pray at home.

 Confessions may be heard over the phone -- please e-mail (email@example.com) or call (650) 326-5622 Fr.
 Andrew to schedule a confession.

-Moliebens (prayer service) and panikhidas (memorial service) can be arranged to be done with Fr Andrew either virtually (via FaceTime or ZOOM) or outside in the church yard.
+Moliebens (prayer service) and panikhidas (memorial service) can be arranged to be done with Fr Andrew either virtually (via FaceTime or ZOOM) or inside the church.
 Please call or e-mail to schedule one.

 If you are ill and need communion, Fr.
 Andrew can bring it to you.
 Again, please call -- we are here for you!